Advertisement

 These were constituencies where the BJP’s increase in votes alone was insufficient to overcome the AITC’s 2021 winning margin.
 In such seats, the decline in AITC votes became electorally significant.

-To test whether SIR could plausibly have influenced these outcomes, the analysis compared the “vote deficit” the BJP still needed to bridge with the number of non-death deletions under SIR.
+To test whether the SIR could plausibly have influenced these outcomes, the analysis compared the “vote deficit” the BJP still needed to bridge with the number of non-death deletions under the SIR.

 The underlying idea was straightforward: if the number of deletions exceeded the remaining electoral gap, then the deletions may have had the capacity to influence the final result.

-Notably, of the 31 contentious seats (categorized as such under the assumption that all non-SIR deletions or a major chunk of them reduce the AITC’s vote count), 22 are located in south-east Bengal, 3 in the Maldah-Murshidabad belt, and the remaining 6 in the Jangal Mahal area.
+Notably, of the 31 contentious seats (categorised as such under the assumption that all non-death SIR deletions, or a major share of them, reduced the AITC’s vote count), 22 are located in south-east Bengal, three in the Maldah-Murshidabad belt, and the remaining six in the Jangal Mahal area.

 Was it enough to alter the mandate?
 No.

 Even if all 31, or even 33, of these potentially affected seats had remained with the AITC, the BJP would still have comfortably crossed the majority mark in the Assembly.
-However, this highlights the grey areas introduced by SIR in the entire electoral process.
+However, this highlights the grey areas introduced by the SIR into the broader electoral process.

-When we compare SIR deletions, most analysts are comparing the pre-SIR 2025 electoral roll with the post-SIR electoral roll of 2026.
-However, that assumes that any changes (net additions in this case) between 2021 and 2025 led to a roughly equal increase in electors for both the parties, or that the composition of new voters was close to the proportion of the parties’ vote shares in 2021.
-Any violation of these assumptions will turn the analysis on its head.
+When comparing SIR deletions, most analysts compare the pre-SIR 2025 electoral roll with the post-SIR electoral roll of 2026.
+However, that assumes that any changes (net additions, in this case) between 2021 and 2025 led to a roughly equal increase in electors for both parties, or that the composition of new voters was close to the proportion of the parties’ vote shares in 2021.
+Any violation of these assumptions would turn the analysis on its head.

-As Yashwant Deshmukh, founder and director of C-voter, maintained that no legally entitled voter should ever be excluded from the rolls.
+Yashwant Deshmukh, founder and director of C-Voter, maintained that no legally entitled voter should ever be excluded from the rolls.
 Calling wrongful deletions “unfortunate and unacceptable”, he argued that the controversy should push India towards deeper electoral reforms, including cleaner and more integrated voter databases.

 The story was a collaboration with Kartikeya Batra, an Assistant Professor of Economics at Azim Premji University (Bengaluru).
 He holds a PhD in Economics from the University of Maryland (College Park) and a Masters in International Affairs and Policy from the Fletcher School at Tufts University.
 His research is primarily focused on developing countries, and spans the areas of Growth and Development, Political Economy, Institutions, and Public Policy.